chirpstack/chirpstack-rest-api/README.md

 * `--insecure` indicates that the gRPC interface is not secured using a TLS certificate.
 You can also use the environment variable `INSECURE` (setting this to any value enables insecure mode, e.g. do not use `INSECURE=false`!).
+* `--cors` defines the CORS policy by setting the AllowedOrigins Header.
+You can also use the environment variable `CORS`. `--cors "*"` allows all origins.
+Default is `--cors 0.0.0.0` which disables CORS.

 ## Building from source